Lydia-No/ArcTopia-framework/README.md

 It is designed to compute, explain, simulate, and navigate whether a resource, project, or supply chain remains valid under changing constraints.

+In practice, this means ArcTopia enforces a strict, non-bypassable sequence: Activity → Evidence → Assessment → Verification → Recognition.

 ArcTopia models: